willmahoney20/portfolio/README.md

   <h1 style="margin-top: 10px">Will Mahoney</h1>

   <!-- Subtitle -->
   <p>v1 of willmahoney.co, built using React, and hosted with DigitalOcean.
-Design inspired BrittanyChiang.com.</p>
+Design inspired by BrittanyChiang.com.</p>
 </div>

 <!-- Main Content -->